reimlima/prometheus_snmp_modules/README.md

 ## How to use these Modules

 1. Add the chosen file as a block in your snmp.yml file.
+2. Change the field "community: yourveryowncommunity" adding your very own snmp community.
-2. See down below how to configure the respective module in your Prometheus configuration file.
+3. See down below how to configure the respective module in your Prometheus configuration file.

 ## Numbers and Status